 Dining out with a large party is usually an inconvenience for the diners, as well as the server who’s stuck divvying up the bill.

-However, in this ad, everyone simply pulls out their phone and uses Chase Person to Person QuickPay to transfer money from their checking accounts to the designated payee.
+However, in this ad, everyone simply pulls out their phones and uses Chase QuickPay to transfer money from their checking accounts to the designated payee.
 Everyone, that is, except for the poor fool who isn’t familiar with this mobile capability (his technologically-savvy significant other promises to teach him).

 QuickPay is a great mobile finance tool in many ways.
-In order to sign up, all you need is a valid e-mail address and U.S. checking or savings account.
+In order to sign up, all you need is a valid email address and checking or savings account.
 You don’t even have to be a Chase customer to enroll and it’s completely free.